 Mary McLeod Bethune House

 Located on the Bethune-Cookman University campus, Mary McLeod Bethune House is one of Daytona’s most important historic homes.
-The house was built in the early-20th century and was the former home of African-American civil rights leader, Mary McLeod Bethune.
+The house was built in the early 20th century and was the former home of African-American civil rights leader Mary McLeod Bethune.

-Now a National Historic Landmark, the Mary McLeod Bethune House retains the look & feel from Bethune’s final days in the 1950s.
+Now a National Historic Landmark, the Mary McLeod Bethune House retains the look & feel of Bethune’s final days in the 1950s.
 Besides seeing its original furnishings, visitors will learn more about life & work through a series of artifacts and photos.

 Caribbean Jack’s Restaurant & Bar